 The biggest part of listening is trying to divine what the person wants.
 They don’t always say it or give you all the clues with their words.
 I listen to get to what they want.
 Listening in my case is a lot of detective work.

-When you’re dealing with somebody saying “I don’t know, I just need some more ____” (and whatever word they’re using doesn’t help), what is going to help is the way that they say it, and the emotion that they want you to feel from it.
+Let’s say you’re dealing with somebody who is saying “I don’t know, I just need some more ____” and whatever word they’re using doesn’t help!
+In the end, what is going to help is the way that they say it, and the emotion that they want you to feel from it.
 When people give you a short phrase or one-syllable answer to something that involves a huge amount of complex work, all you can do is do some detective work.
 Get some examples and then question the examples.
 Try to find a commonality.
 The more examples you get, the more you can try to divine what they’re talking about.

 Texting comes to mind.
 People are distracted by what they’re thinking about.
 Not having somebody’s complete attention and time to absorb what you’re doing is a big roadblock.